lukeapie/creating-change/pages/issue.md

 ## Insecurity in our backyards
 Data from [Feeding America](https://feedingamerica.org) paints a partial picture of where food security exists here in the United States.
-Among other counties in Pennsylvania, Centre county ranks among one of the lower rates of food insecurity.
+Among other counties in Pennsylvania, Centre county ranks among one of the lower rates of food insecurity:

 <img src="https://lukeapie.github.io/creating-change/assets/images/feedingamerica.png">

 Even still, 13,660 of Centre County residents are food insecure on some level.
-The United Nations as part of its [Sustainable Development Goals](https://sdgs.un.org) sets a target to:
+The United Nations as part of its [Sustainable Development Goals](https://sdgs.un.org) sets a target to

 <h4>#2: End hunger, achieve food security and improved nutirition and promote sustainable agriculture</h4>